vivaria/edisonrul.ing/docs/source/cards/temple-of-the-sun.md

-# TEMPLE OF THE SUN
+# Temple Of The Sun

 *   If a monster Special Summoned from the Graveyard is removed from play temporarily by “Interdimensional Matter Transporter” and then returned later, it still gains the bonus from “Temple of the Sun.”
 *   If your opponent Special Summons a monster from the Graveyard and you take control of it, it will gain the bonus from “Temple of the Sun” while you control it.